 Filing an Answer

-- Getting your children and moving with them to another state
+- Moving children to another state

-- Withdrawing the money out of joint bank accounts
+- Withdrawing money from joint bank accounts

-- Canceling or changing insurance policies, such as health and auto
+- Canceling or changing insurance policies

-- changing the beneficiaries on a life insurance policy
+- Changing beneficiaries on life insurance policies

 - Committing family violence